Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Discussion

-In terms of application, DPDD is well suited for domains where the object of interest evolves as a distribution rather than a point.
-These include areas such as financial risk modeling (e.g., evolving return distributions), climate science (e.g., spatial temperature fields), and neuroimaging (e.g., activation maps across time).
-The ability to forecast entire distributions in a geometry-consistent manner offers not only predictive power but also interpretability, an important consideration in scientific applications.
+In terms of applications, DPDD is well-suited for domains in which the object of interest evolves as a distribution rather than a point.
+These include financial risk modeling (e.g., evolving return distributions), climate science (e.g., spatial temperature fields), and neuroimaging (e.g., activation maps across time).
+Beyond forecasting distributional time series, DPDD also has the potential to capture the dynamical characteristics of parameter distributions arising during the training of deep neural networks.
+The ability to forecast entire distributions in a geometry-consistent manner offers not only predictive power, but also interpretability, which is an important consideration in scientific applications.

-Looking ahead, several extensions to the current framework merit attention.
-One important direction is adaptive basis selection, where the dictionary is learned from data to better capture dominant modes of variability.
-Another promising avenue is the development of online or streaming variants of DPDD that can update modal coefficients in real time.
-Furthermore, rigorous analysis of the approximation error introduced by kernel-based or neural approximations of Koopman eigenfunctions remains an open challenge.
-Finally, hybrid models that combine the localized interpretability of WAR with the global spectral forecasting capability of DPDD could offer the best of both worlds.
+Several extensions of this framework merit further attention.
+One important approach is adaptive basis selection, in which a dictionary is learned from the data to better capture the dominant modes of variability.
+Another promising avenue is the development of online or streaming variants of DPDD that can update the modal coefficients in real time.
+Furthermore, a rigorous analysis of the approximation error introduced by kernel-based or neural approximations of Koopman eigenfunctions remains an open challenge.
+Finally, hybrid models that combine the localized interpretability of WAR with the global spectral forecasting capability of DPDD offer the best results for both worlds.

-Overall, DPDD provides a statistically grounded and geometrically faithful tool for distributional time series analysis.
-Its integration of functional approximation, optimal transport, and spectral operator theory places it at the intersection of several active areas in statistics and machine learning, making it a strong candidate for future exploration and application.
+Overall, DPDD provides a statistically grounded and geometrically reliable tool for distributional timeseries analysis.
+The integration of functional approximation, optimal transport, and spectral operator theory places it at the intersection of several active areas of statistics and machine learning, making it a strong candidate for future exploration and applications.